Go to StaffmatchSpontaneous application

 Definition: Salaire Minimum Interprofessionnel de Croissance (SMIC)

-The SMIC, or Salaire Minimum Interprofessionnel de Croissance, is much more than a simple figure printed on a payslip.
-It is a cornerstone of the French economy, guaranteeing a minimum income for employees and providing essential social protection, while playing a key role in combating wage inequalities.
+The SMIC, or Salaire Minimum Interprofessionnel de Croissance, is much more than just a figure shown on a payslip.
+It is one of the cornerstones of the French economy, guaranteeing employees a minimum income and providing an essential layer of social protection, while also playing a key role in the fight against wage inequality.

-By setting a threshold below which no employer may pay an employee, the SMIC acts as a social and economic safety net, especially in sectors where margins are often tight.
+By setting a threshold below which no employer can pay an employee, the SMIC acts as a form of social and economic safety net, especially in sectors where margins are often tight.

-Before the creation of the SMIC in 1970, France introduced the SMIG (Salaire Minimum Interprofessionnel Garanti) in 1950.
-When it was implemented, the SMIG hourly rate was set at around 64 francs (or 78 francs for residents of Paris) at the time (later referred to as “old francs” after the 1960 monetary reform).
+Before the SMIC was created in 1970, France introduced the SMIG, or Salaire Minimum Interprofessionnel Garanti, in 1950.
+When it was introduced, the hourly rate of the SMIG was set at around 64 francs, or 78 francs for residents of Paris, in the currency of the time.
+These later became known as “old francs” after the 1960 monetary reform.

-Even if these amounts may seem low today, they represented real social progress at the time, guaranteeing for the first time a legal minimum income floor for all workers.
+Although these amounts may seem low today, they represented major social progress at the time, guaranteeing a legal minimum income for all workers for the first time.

-Over the years, the SMIG was subject to gradual revaluations to keep up with the cost of living.
-However, it did not sufficiently take economic growth and inflation into account in a dynamic way.
+Over the years, the SMIG was subject to regular increases to reflect changes in the cost of living.
+However, it did not take economic growth and inflation into account dynamically enough.

-That is why, in 1970, the SMIG was replaced by the SMIC, which introduced not only the notion of “growth” in its name, but also a more systematic revaluation mechanism (indexation to inflation, adjustments based on changes in purchasing power, etc.).
+This is why, in 1970, the SMIG was replaced by the SMIC.
+The new system introduced not only the concept of “growth” into the name of the minimum wage, but also a more systematic revaluation mechanism, based on inflation, changes in purchasing power and other factors.

 2026: The SMIC as a pillar of social policy

-Today, the SMIC continues to play a central role in France’s social and economic landscape, guaranteeing a minimum standard of living and playing a key role in reducing pay gaps.
+Today, the SMIC continues to play a central role in France’s social and economic landscape.
+It guarantees a minimum standard of living and helps reduce wage gaps.

-This historical evolution, from the SMIG to the SMIC, illustrates how the French state has progressively refined and strengthened wage-protection mechanisms to support changes in the economy and society.
+This historical evolution, from the SMIG to the SMIC, illustrates how the French state has gradually refined and strengthened wage protection mechanisms to support economic and social change.

 Which employees benefit from the SMIC?